Near-Optimal Private Linear Regression via Iterative Hessian Mixing: Proof of thm:privacy_utility_hessian_sketch

 and furthermore for any vector $v\in \reals^{d}$

 \end{lem}

-To aid us in choosing \textsc{C}, we derive a bound on \(\norm{Y - X\widehat{\theta}_{t}}_{\infty}\) for all \(t \geq 0\) in terms of problem-dependent constants and under high probability events.
+To aid us in choosing \textsc{C}, we derive a bound on \(\norm{Y - X\widehat{\theta}_{t}}_{\infty}\) for all \(t \geq 0\) in terms of problem-dependent constants and under the high probability events $\pA_1, \pA_2$ and $\pA_3$ and which we enforce to hold for all $t=0,1,\ldots, T-1$.
 Based on this, we set \textsc{C} such that the clipping operation is a no-op under the high probability events that we already use to derive our bounds.
 The following lemma gives this bound.
 Recall that $\theta^{*}$ is the OLS solution based on \((X, Y)\).

 \begin{lem} Let $Y\in \reals^{n}$ and $X\in \reals^{n\times d}$ satisfying \(\textsc{C}_{X} = 1\), and define \(M := X^{\top}X\).
 Suppose \(\{B_{t}\}_{t = 0}^{T - 1}\) and \(\{v_{t}\}_{t = 0}^{T - 1}\) are such that \(B_{t} \in \mathcal{A}_{1}\left(X, \chi, k\right) \cap \mathcal{A}_{2}\left(X, \chi, k\right)\) and \(v_{t} \in \mathcal{A}_{3}(\nicefrac{\varrho}{2T}, d)\) for all \(t \in \{0,\ldots, T-1\}\) and for parameters \(\chi, \varrho \in (0, 1]\) and \(k \in \nats\).
 Assume that